xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 coding is the way to implement things, giving instructions to computers & learn how things works, e.g. coding sorting algorithms

-programming is the way to use coding skills to create something or solve a problem using coding experience, e.g. programming a reservation planning
+programming is the way to use coding skills to create something or to solve a problem using coding experience, e.g. programming a reservation planning

-development (*by developpers obviously*) regroup processes like evaluating, conceiving, programming, documenting, testing, etc. a solution, e.g. developping a webapp
+development (*by developpers, obviously*) regroup processes like evaluating, conceiving, programming, documenting, testing, etc. a solution, e.g. developping a webapp

 ## languages levels